-DataWorks provides the ODPS SQL node, which you can use to periodically schedule MaxCompute SQL tasks and integrate them with other node types for co-scheduling.
-MaxCompute SQL tasks use an SQL-like syntax and are suitable for distributed processing scenarios that involve large volumes of data (terabytes) but do not require high real-time performance.
-This topic describes how to develop SQL tasks in DataWorks and provides some precautions.
+DataWorks provides the ODPS SQL node to periodically schedule MaxCompute SQL tasks and integrate them with other node types.
+MaxCompute SQL tasks use an SQL-like syntax and are suitable for distributed processing scenarios that involve large volumes of data (terabyte-scale) but do not require high real-time performance.
+This topic describes how to develop SQL tasks in DataWorks and provides important considerations.

-ODPS SQL is used to process and query data in MaxCompute.
-It supports common SQL operations, such as SELECT, INSERT, UPDATE, and DELETE, along with syntax and functions specific to MaxCompute.
-Using ODPS SQL, you can write SQL-like statements to query and process data without needing to write complex data processing logic.
-For more information about SQL syntax, see SQL overview.
+You can use ODPS SQL to process and query data in MaxCompute.
+It supports common SQL operations, such as SELECT, INSERT, UPDATE, and DELETE, along with MaxCompute-specific syntax and functions.
+You can write SQL-like statements to query and process data without having to write complex data processing logic.
+For more information about the SQL syntax, see SQL overview.

 Limits

-The following table describes the limits on developing ODPS SQL nodes in DataWorks.
+The following limits apply when you develop ODPS SQL nodes in DataWorks:

 Category | Description |